CS-3450-Group-13/frappy/docs/requirement_definition.md

    3. Any type of development can be done at any phase
    4. Each phase will end with a retrospective meeting

-5. Deveopmers must meet frequently to discuss progress
+5. Developers must meet frequently to discuss progress
    1. The SCRUM format will be used
    2. Stand Up's will be used
    3. SCRUM poker will be used